-Strategists from all disciplines answered the question, “How might we make the grocery shopping experience more accessible to everyone, including individuals with various disabilities?” during O3 World’s annual Design Slam event.
+Strategists from all disciplines answered the question, “How might we make the grocery shopping experience more accessible to everyone, including individuals with various disabilities?” during O3’s annual Design Slam event.

 The O3 team recently gathered for a Design Slam, which is a fun challenge that allows participants to flex their design, strategy and presentation muscles.
 It’s a creative problem-solving competition that consists of groups from various disciplines working together to solve a real-world problem.